SUPERCILEX/auto-isa/docs/paper/main.typ

 //Load dependent stores are similar except that in some consistency models, they need not wait for confirmation that the store was committed (hence could use a minimum of 3 packets).
 Near-memory compute with the capability to execute these application patterns can reduce by 50% or 25% the number of remote memory operations (@round-trip-requests and @triangle-requests).

+Importantly, all idioms can take advantage of the savings in @round-trip-requests and @triangle-requests so long as their data is not on a core-local stack.
+The node's memory controller will bundle any available arguments with the idiom before routing it to the next node to do the same, repeating this process until all arguments are available at which time the idiom can be executed on the last node in the chain.
+As the idiom gets filled, argument memory addresses are replaced with their data (using a filled argument bit).
+Bouncing the idiom from node to node is efficient so long as the bandwidth costs of doing so are cheaper than the extra packets data requests would generate; if the system is bandwidth constrained, a node can choose to execute the idiom normally by requesting data from remote nodes, while another option could be to implement dynamic sub-idiom extraction and execute small chunks of the idiom in parallel.

 == Why automation?

 The best way to get the day-to-day programmer to take full advantage of hardware capabilities is to develop frameworks and automation that exploit the hardware for them.